carrasquel/flask-taskx/docs/index.rst

 Difference between BackgroundTaskWorker and BlockingTaskWorker
 --------------------------------------------------------------

-**Flask-TaskWorker** was designed to schedule and execute tasks within the same context of a `Flask`_ application, this means that inside your tasks definitions, you can invoke any function, class or method that depends and requires the application context.
+**Flask-TaskX** was designed to schedule and execute tasks within the same context of a `Flask`_ application, this means that inside your tasks definitions, you can invoke any function, class or method that depends and requires the application context.